Get a property report and suburb profile for any property in Donnybrook

 Donnybrook rental market trends

-The rental market in Donnybrook has remained stable, with house rents holding steady at $500 per week over the past year.
-There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-As a developing suburb, Donnybrook offers opportunities for growth, particularly in the housing sector.
+The rental market in Donnybrook has remained stable over the past year, with house rents holding steady at $500 per week.
+There has been no change in unit rents, which remain unavailable.
+As a developing suburb, Donnybrook offers potential for future growth, attracting interest from those seeking affordable housing options in the expanding Melbourne fringe.

 Suburbs near Donnybrook